Energy usage of the United States military: Recent developments

-The US Army has recently prioritized renewable energy strategies in Iraq.
+In 2009, the US Army stated that it had prioritized renewable energy strategies in Iraq.
 Strategies include the Tactical Garbage to Energy Refinery Program, which converts 1 ST of waste to 11 USgal of JP-8 fuel, a photovoltaic flexible, portable mat, insulating foam technology, hybrid-electric Manned Ground Vehicles (MGV), and highly efficient portable cells.
 The American Recovery and Reinvestment Act gave more than $150 million to develop these technologies.
 Stateside, the Army created the Net Zero program with a goal to have 30 installations achieve net-zero energy by 2030, including some that will also be net-zero in waste and water.
 In 2011, they opened the Base Camp Systems Integration Laboratory, which compares an energy efficient base camp with a traditional one and trains soldiers to use energy efficient technologies.
 The Army Energy Security Implementation Strategy, published in 2009, gives details about the Army's energy goals.

 The Department of the Navy established Task Force Energy to focus on meeting energy goals, which include reducing non-tactical petroleum use in the commercial fleet by 50 percent by 2015, producing at least 50 percent of shore based energy from alternative sources by 2050, acquiring 50 percent of total energy from alternative sources by 2020, and having 50 percent of Navy and Marine Corps installations be net-zero by 2020.
 The Navy hopes to demonstrate a Green Strike Group (fueled by biofuels and nuclear power) by 2012 and sail the Great Green Fleet by 2016.
 The Office of Naval Research developed and deployed the Experimental Forward Operating Base (ExFOB), including photovoltaic energy, shelter insulation, small unit water purification, and energy efficient heating, lighting, and cooling.

 The Marine Corps established the Expeditionary Energy Office to increase combat effectiveness by reducing the need for liquid fossil fuel by 50 percent by 2025, using liquid fuel for mobility only.

 The Defense Department plans to invest $9 billion to improve energy use in military operations through 2017.

 Through the SolarStrong program, a total of 300MW of PV installations were done on 120,000 roofs of base housing throughout the U.S. The 14MW Nellis Solar Power Plant went online in 2007.
 Fort Bliss has a 1.4MW PV array as well as 13MW of base housing PV and a second 15MW solar farm should be online in 2015.
 Fort Irwin had initially proposed a 500MW PV farm but 15MW solar farm was later awarded for construction with a separate 2MW PV system at the base hospital.
 A 14MW PV plant was built at China Lake in 2011.

 Fort Drum converted a coal power plant to a 28MW biomass plant.
 In 2014, the U.S. military invested $210 million in 3 biofuel refineries which will produce fuels which meet military specifications.